rtfeldman/quicksort-benchmarks/ts/README.md

 ```

 At the end, it will print how many nanoseconds the quicksort function took
-to sort the 1 million numbers in `nums.csv`.
+to sort the 1 million numbers in `unsorted.csv`.